-- (1) An annual general meeting must be called by notice of at least 21 days in writing. - (2) A general meeting other than an annual general meeting must be called by notice of at least 14 days in writing.
+- (1) An annual general meeting must be called by notice of at least 21 days in writing. - (2) A general meeting other than an annual general meeting must be called by notice of at least 14 days in writing. - (3) The notice is exclusive of- - (a) the day on which it is served or deemed to be served; and - (b) the day for which it is given.

-- (3) The notice is exclusive of- - (a) the day on which it is served or deemed to be served; and - (b) the day for which it is given. - (4) The notice must- - (a) specify the date and time of the meeting; - (b) specify either or both of the following- - (i) the physical venue of the meeting; - (ii) the virtual meeting technology to be used for holding the meeting; - (ba) if 2 or more physical venues are specified under subparagraph (b)(i)-specify the principal venue, and the other venue or venues, of the meeting; - (c) state the general nature of the business to be dealt with at the meeting; - (d) for a notice calling an annual general meeting, state that the meeting is an annual general meeting; - (e) if a resolution (whether or not a special resolution) is intended to be moved at the meeting - include notice of the resolution; and - (ii) include or be accompanied by a statement containing any information or explanation that is reasonably necessary to indicate the purpose of the resolution; - (f) if a special resolution is intended to be moved at the meeting, specify the intention and include the text of the special resolution; and - (g) contain a statement specifying a member's right to appoint a proxy under section 596(1) and (3) of the Ordinance. - (5) Paragraph (4)(e) does not apply in relation to a resolution of which- - (a) notice has been included in the notice of the meeting under section 567(3) or 568(2) of the Ordinance; or - (b) notice has been given under section 615 of the Ordinance. - (6) Despite the fact that a general meeting is called by shorter notice than that specified in this article, it is regarded as having been duly called if it is so agreed- - (a) for an annual general meeting, by all the members entitled to attend and vote at the meeting; and - (b) in any other case, by a majority in number of the members entitled to attend and vote at the meeting, being a majority together representing at least 95% of the total voting rights at the meeting of all the members.
+- (4) The notice must- - (a) specify the date and time of the meeting; - (b) specify the place of the meeting (and if the meeting is to be held in 2 or more places, the principal place of the meeting and the other place or places of the meeting); - (c) state the general nature of the business to be dealt with at the meeting; - (d) for a notice calling an annual general meeting, state that the meeting is an annual general meeting; - (e) if a resolution (whether or not a special resolution) is intended to be moved at the meeting- - (i) include notice of the resolution; and - (ii) include or be accompanied by a statement containing any information or explanation that is reasonably necessary to indicate the purpose of the resolution; - (f) if a special resolution is intended to be moved at the meeting, specify the intention and include the text of the special resolution; and - (g) contain a statement specifying a member's right to appoint a proxy under section 596(1) and (3) of the Ordinance. - (5) Paragraph (4)(e) does not apply in relation to a resolution of which- - (a) notice has been included in the notice of the meeting under section 567(3) or 568(2) of the Ordinance; or - (b) notice has been given under section 615 of the Ordinance. - (6) Despite the fact that a general meeting is called by shorter notice than that specified in this article, it is regarded as having been duly called if it is so agreed- - (a) for an annual general meeting, by all the members entitled to attend and vote at the meeting; and - (b) in any other case, by a majority in number of the members entitled to attend and vote at the meeting, being a majority together representing at least 95% of the total voting rights at the meeting of all the members.